Bicidyahan: 16th–18th century

 The Bicidyahan sub-clan trace their origins back to a late 16th century ancestor, Cali Ibrahim, who is buried in the present day Qandala District of Bari, Puntland.
-In the mid 17th century, the Bicidyahan sub-clans began to migrate away from their homeland and started an expansion campaign from the Bari region, spearheaded by their then Sultan,.Governed b Sultan Cali baale.
-They are known to be the Most attractive Sub clan of the Majeerten.
+In the mid 17th century, the Bicidyahan sub-clans began to migrate away from their homeland and started an expansion campaign from the Bari region, spearheaded by their then Sultan, Aadan Yoonis.

-By the late 17th century, the Bicidyahan had crossed Nugaal into Mudug, joining the southern Majeerteen sub-clans of Idigfacle, Gumasoor, Amaanle and Abdalla Nolays.
-The southern Majeerteen at the time were locked into a bitter never ending war with a group of pagans whom they called the "Galla Madow" meaning the "black infidels".
-When the Bicidyahan arrived, the Galla Madow had the upper hand over the Majeerteen and controlled most of the water wells in the region.
-The pagans main well and source of their pride was called "Baraxley" in what is now Gaalkacyo.
+By the late 17th century, the Bicidyahan had crossed Nugaal into Mudug, joining the southern Majeerteen sub-clans of Idigfacle, Gumasoor, Amaanle, and Abdalla Nolays.
+At the time, the southern Majeerteen were engaged in a prolonged conflict with a group they referred to as the “Galla Madow” (meaning “black infidels”), whom they regarded as pagans.
+This group controlled many of the region’s key water wells, giving them a strategic advantage.
+Their most important well, known as Baraxley, was located in what is now Gaalkacyo.

 With the arrival of the Bicidyahan, the southern Majeerteen's ranks swelled and they elected the grandson of Sultan Adan Yonis, Sultan Farax Cismaan Adan, to lead them against their pagan adversaries.
 In the early 18th century, Sultan Farax led many campaigns into the pagan heartland, the most famous being the "raid of the Galla-eri" (pagan expeller) that brought an end to the war.